sbsce/cyubeVR-VoxelAPI-Modding/README.md

 The `Mod.cpp` file contains some variables and functions.
 You don't need to add any new variables or functions to the file - simply put in the correct UniqueID into the variable at the top, and then write some code in one of the existing `Event_` functions.

 For example, let's say you want to create a custom block that spawns a hint text when it is placed.
-First, create the custom block using the normal procedure for creating custom blocks for cyubeVR.
+First, [create the custom block using the normal procedure for creating custom blocks for cyubeVR](https://steamcommunity.com/app/619500/discussions/3/1640917625019543783/).
 Then fill in the `UniqueID` variable at the top of `Mod.cpp` with the UniqueID of your block.
-If your block has the UniqueID 82323470, it has to look like this:
+If your block has the UniqueID `82323470`, it has to look like this:

 ```cpp
 UniqueID ThisModUniqueIDs[] = { 82323470 }; // All the UniqueIDs this mod manages.
 Functions like Event_BlockPlaced are only called for blocks of IDs mentioned here.